 If you asked me for my strongest experience, I would offer you this.
-It is the spring of 1968; I was living in Berkeley California, in a small house up on the hill, with my wife and two young sons.
+It is the spring of 1968; I was living in Berkeley California in a small house up on the hill with my wife and two young sons.

-I finished, and turned toward the door of the bathroom very aware of my nakedness, the cool of the air, the weight of my body on my feet, the feel of the bare floor on the soles of my feet—all sharply distinct.
+I finished, and turned toward the bathroom door very aware of my nakedness, the cool of the air, the weight of my body on my feet, the feel of the bare floor on the soles of my feet—all sharply distinct.

 Yes, at one level, I knew where I was.
 It was all familiar.
 Yet, at a most concrete level, just at that exact moment, the question; “How did I get here?” was very real.
 I felt somehow I had just arrived here from a long time past and was standing now at the toilet.